my-trash-bin/240128/README.md

 ## Naming Conventions

-- Fields that are computed caches, depending on other fields, should have names ending with '_cache'.
+- Fields that are computed caches, depending on other fields, should have names ending with 'Cache'.
-- String fields containing a JSON object of a specific type should have names ending with '_json'.
+- String fields containing a JSON object of a specific type should have names ending with 'Json'.
   - same rule is applied for bbcode,